peterjot/BookingApp/README.md

 5. The user chooses seats, and gives the information about the person doing the reservation
 6. The system gives back the total amount to pay and reservation expiration time.
-7. In the last step, in addition to the total amount and reservation expiration time, a confirmation link (let’s suppose this link would be sent by email in typical system) should also be given
+7. In the last step, in addition to the total amount and reservation expiration time, a confirmation link should also be given (by email)
 8. User accesses the link to confirm reservation

 Assumptions: